ElectronicBabylonianLiterature/ebl-api/README.md

 - Avoid directed package dependency cycles.
 - Domain packages should depend only on other domain packages.
 - Application packages should depend only on application and domain packages.
-- Wed and infrastructure should depend only on application and domain packges.
+- Web, infrastructure, etc. should depend only on application and domain packges.
 - All packages can depend on common modules in the top-level ebl package.

 Dependencies can be analyzed with